ryanyae/Music-Player/README.md

 listening to a song through the "browse our song library" and seeing the unique cover arts of each song.
 - you can save the state of my application by clicking the "save all playlists" button
 - you can reload the state of my application by clicking the "load previous playlists" button
+- **when double-clicking on a song to play be careful as multiple instances of the same song can play**